-Typically, most mattresses should be replaced every 7-10 years, but this number can vary depending on the type of mattress you have.
+Typically, most mattresses should be replaced every 7-10 years, but this number can vary depending on the mattress type you have.

 Don’t wait any longer for a good night’s sleep.
-Read on to find out how often you should buy a new mattress, based on the mattress type you have now.
+Get better sleep quality now.
+Read on to find out how often you should replace your mattress, based on the mattress type you have now.

-So how often should you change your mattress?
-This depends on how long your mattress lasts which comes down to what your mattress is made of.1
+So how often should you change your older mattress for a mattress replacement?
+This depends on how long your mattress lasts which comes down to what your old mattress is made of.1

 Mattresses made up of latex layers have an incredibly long life and can retain their shape for up to 15 years.
-However, there are some drawbacks.
-Because of the heat retentive nature of latex, some people tend to sleep hot on these mattresses.
+However, there are some drawbacks to a latex mattress.
+Because of the heat retentive nature of latex, some people tend to sleep hot on a latex mattress leading to poor sleep.

-Not only are these mattresses comfy, but they also offer significant durability.
+Not only are these mattresses comfy, but they also offer significant durability making for a quality mattress.

 Foam mattresses can last up to ten years if you treat them well.
 That means rotating them 180 degrees every 3-6 months so you’re not sleeping in the same spot for too long, and ensuring those foam cells bounce back.

 Does a memory foam mattress sound right for you?
-Casper offers two amazing memory foam mattresses for your next mattress upgrade:
+Casper offers two amazing memory foam mattresses for your next mattress replacement or upgrade:

 An innerspring mattress uses the coil system, and thus the longevity is on the lower end.
 The lifespan of an innerspring mattress is 6-7 years.